Last updated on March 13, 2026

 What Are Colorless Tutors in MTG?

-I’m only ranking the colorless tutors today.
-In the context of Commander these are tutors that have a colorless color identity and can be played in your Kozilek, Butcher of Truth EDH deck as well as any colored decks.
+I’m only ranking colorless tutors today.
+In the context of the Commander format these are tutors that have a colorless color identity and can be played in your Kozilek, Butcher of Truth EDH deck as well as any colored decks.

 Honorable Mention: The Fetch Lands

-The Onslaught/Zendikar fetch lands like Polluted Delta and Scalding Tarn are among the best cards in the game.
+The Onslaught and original Zendikar fetch lands like Polluted Delta and Scalding Tarn are among the best cards in all of Magic.
 You could call the fetch lands a colorless tutor effect since they search for a land with the respective type and put them on the battlefield.
+We've got an entire list dedicated to land tutors, so let's avoid listing out too many mana-fixing lands here.

 Maze's End

-Originally printed as the Gate’s win condition in Dragon’s Maze, Maze's End can tutor different Gate lands from your decks.
-It’s tutoring, mana fixing, and ramp all in one.
-Magic has more than 27 different Gates now and plenty more Gates-matter cards, so this just gets better.
+Originally printed as the gate’s win condition in Dragon’s Maze, Maze's End can tutor different gate lands from your decks.
+It’s tutoring and mana fixing all in one.
+Magic has around 30 different gates now and plenty more gates-matter cards, so this just gets better.

 Gate to the Afterlife